mbroad1/Module-2-Stock-Analysis/README.md

 ![VBA_Challenge_2017](https://github.com/mbroad1/stock-analysis/blob/main/VBA%20Challenge%20Resources/VBA_Challenge_2017.png)
 #### Refactored Code Time for 2018:
 ![VBA_Challenge_2018](https://github.com/mbroad1/stock-analysis/blob/main/VBA%20Challenge%20Resources/VBA_Challenge_2018.png)
 Differently from the original code times, the refactored code times are faster.
+Originally, it took about 0.59 seconds to run the analysis for the 2017 worksheet.
+With the refactored code, the 2017 analysis can be done in 0.56 seconds.
+Likewise, the original code made to analyze the stock performance in 2018 was about 0.59 seconds.
+Differently, with the refactored code, the 2018 analysis can be done in about 0.55 seconds.
+Although the time difference may seem insignificant, if there were more than 12 stocks being analyzed (such as over 1000 stocks), this refactored code would save a significant amount of time.